linhphambuzz/portfolio/about.markdown

                </div>
               <div class="job-detail">
                <ul>
-                    <li>All duties included as Operator I </li>
+                    <li>All duties included as Operator I's </li>
+                    <li>Analyze graphs to evaluate tuning methods for the accelerator to increase efficiency. </li>
+                    <li>Promptly diagnose and troubleshoot beam-inhibiting issues with set capacity.</li>
                     <li>Instruct and train Operator I colleagues with their 2-year on-the-job training program.</li>
-                    <li>Analyze graphs to evaluate tuning methods for the accelerator to increase efficiency. </li>
-                    <li>Fill in as Crew Chief to provide leadership with monitoring the accelerator complex.</li>
                </ul>
               </div>
           </div>